Things to Do in San Diego – a Guide to America’s Finest City

 Our Top Picks If You Want an Active Day

-If you decide to learn how car shipping works because you want to use auto transport services to take your car with you, and you have a whole day just to explore the area, you will find a lot of interesting places nearby.
+If you decide to learn how car shipping works because you want to use auto transport services to transport your car across the country, and you have a whole day just to explore the area, you will find a lot of interesting places nearby.
 Some will take a bit more effort to reach but they are well worth it.

 - Sunset Cliff Sea Cave is a unique spot with an open ceiling that can be reached when the tide is right.

 - Torrey Pines State Natural Reserve is home to the Torrey pines that can be found in only two places on earth, here and 200 miles south.